Tutorial: Investigate an entity

 Check the entity profile

 The entity profile provides you with a comprehensive entity page, designed for full deep-dive investigation of users, computers, devices, and the resources they have access to along with their history.
-The profile page takes advantage of the new Azure ATP logical activity translator that can look at a group of activities occurring (aggregated up to a minute) and group them into a single logical activity to give you a better understanding of the actual activities of your users.
+The profile page takes advantage of the new Defender for Identity logical activity translator that can look at a group of activities occurring (aggregated up to a minute) and group them into a single logical activity to give you a better understanding of the actual activities of your users.

 To access an entity profile page, click on the name of the entity, such as a username, in the security alert timeline.
 You can also see a mini-version of the entity profile in the security alert page by hovering over the entity name.